KNKalinin/hotel-cancellations-neuralnetwork/README.md

 # Part 2: Predicting Hotel Cancellations with a Keras Neural Network

-*This is Part 2 of a three part study on predicting hotel cancellations with machine learning.*
+*This is Part 2 of a four part study on predicting hotel cancellations with machine learning.*

 *[- Part 1: Predicting Hotel Cancellations with Support Vector Machines and ARIMA](https://www.michael-grogan.com/hotel-cancellations)*